19hours/sg-statutes/Acts/Banking Act.md

 “appointed personal representative”, in relation to a deceased person, means a person appointed as executor or administrator of the estate of the deceased person;

-“credit bureau” means a credit bureau recognised as such by the Authority by notification in the Gazette for the purposes of this Schedule;
+“credit bureau” means a credit bureau recognised as such by the Authority by notification in theGazettefor the purposes of this Schedule;

 “deposit insurance and policy owners’ protection fund agency” means the deposit insurance and policy owners’ protection fund agency designated under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011;